aws-solutions-library-samples/guidance-for-machine-learning-inference-on-aws/README.md

 The ML inference workloads in this sample project are deployed on the CPU, GPU, or Inferentia nodes as shown on Fig. 1.
 The control scripts run in any location that has access to the cluster API.
 To eliminate latency concern related to the cluster ingress, load tests run in a pod within the cluster and send requests to the models directly through the cluster pod network.
 <div align="left">
 1. The Amazon EKS cluster has several node groups, with one EC2 instance family per node group.
-Each node group can support different instance types, such as CPU (c5,c6i,c7g), GPU (g4dn), AWS Inferentia (Inf2) and can pack multiple models per EKS node to maximize the number of served ML models that are running in a node group.
+Each node group can support different instance types, such as CPU (c5,c6i,c7g etc.), GPU (g4dn etc.), AWS Inferentia (Inf2) and can pack multiple ML models per EKS node to maximize the number of served  models that are running in a node group.
 Model bin packing is used to maximize compute and memory utilization of the compute node EC2 instances in the cluster node groups.
 <br/>
 2. The natural language processing (NLP) open-source PyTorch model from [huggingface.co](https://huggingface.co) serving application and ML framework dependencies are built by users as container images using Automation framework uploaded to Amazon Elastic Container Registry - [Amazon ECR](https://aws.amazon.com/ecr).
 <br/>
 3. Using project Automation framework, Model container images are obtained from Amazon ECR and deployed to [Amazon EKS cluster](https://aws.amazon.com/eks) using generated Deployment and Service manifests via calls to Kubernetes API exposed via [Elastic Load Balancer](https://aws.amazon.com/elasticloadbalancing) (ELB).
-Model deployments are customized for each target EKS compute node  processor architecture via settings in the central configuration file.
+Model deployments are customized for each target EKS compute node processor architecture via settings in the central configuration file [config.properties](https://github.com/aws-solutions-library-samples/guidance-for-machine-learning-inference-on-aws/blob/main/config.properties)
 <br/>
 4. Following best practices of separation of Model data from containers that run it, ML model microservice design allows to scale out to a large number of models.
 In this project, model containers are pulling model data from
-Amazon Simple Storage Service ( [Amazon S3](https://aws.amazon.com/s3) ) and other public model data sources each time they are initialized.
+Amazon Simple Storage Service ([Amazon S3](https://aws.amazon.com/s3)) and other public model data sources each time they are initialized.
 <br/>
 5. Using project Automation framework, Test container images are obtained from ECR registry and deployed to EKS cluster using generated Deployment and Service manifests via Kubernetes API.
 Test deployments are customized for each deployment target EKS compute node processor architecture via settings in the central configuration file.
 Load/scale testing is performed via sending simultaneous requests